The Ugly Truth About Love

 If you are thinking, "So, I shouldn't help my partner with their problems anymore?"

 No, you idiot.
 That isn't what this is about.
 This is about your intentions.
-If your focus is to solve your partner's problem because if you do you'll feel important and even be rewarded with sex or other extra attention, THAT is the problem.
+If your focus is to solve your partner's problem, because if you do, you'll feel important and even be rewarded with sex or other extra attention, THAT is the problem.
 You should do it because you CHOOSE to, not because there is something in it for you.

 Get it now?

-Back to my ex-wife and I.
+Back to my ex-wife and me.

 Seriously, it's this simple.